quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part22_Kernel-based_Fu.md

 :p Why are semi-gradient methods considered not true gradient methods?
 ??x
-Semi-gradient methods are considered not true gradient methods because the weight vector \( w \) appears in the update target, yet this appearance is not accounted for in the computation of the gradient.
+Semi-gradient methods are considered not true gradient methods because the weight vector $w$ appears in the update target, yet this appearance is not accounted for in the computation of the gradient.
 This makes them "semi" -gradient, as they incorporate some elements of bootstrapping (like dynamic programming) into their updates. x??

 ---